its999trevor/blogwebapp/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgments
-Special thanks to OpenAI for providing the GPT-3 model used to generate this README template.
+Special thanks to OpenAI for providing the GPT-3 model used to generate this README template